pawelgrzybek/pawelgrzybek.com/content/posts/2016-02-19-css-custom-properties-explained.md

 ---
 title: CSS Custom Properties explained
-description: CSS Custom Properties (colloquially known as a CSS Variables) are around the corner.
+summary: CSS Custom Properties (colloquially known as a CSS Variables) are around the corner.
 Let's embrace the power of a feature that we've been waiting years for.
 photo: 2016-02-19.jpg
 ---